English (ENG)

 ENG 101.
 Reading, Writing, and Rhetoric.
 (3 Credits)

-(3) I, II.
-Prerequisite: ENG 090 or an ACT subscore of 18 or higher ACT English subscore of 18 or higher and ACT Reading subscore of 20; or SAT writing score of 430 or higher and SAT reading score of 470 or higher; or SAT Evidence-Based Reading & Writing score of score of 480 or higher.
+I, II.
+Prerequisite: ACT English score of 18 or higher and ACT Reading score of 20 or higher; or SAT writing score of 430 or higher and SAT reading score of 470 or higher; or SAT Evidence-Based Reading & Writing score of score of 480 or higher, or high-school GPA of 3.0 or above.
 A writing course developing critical reading skills which integrating and responding to varied sources; composing texts including summaries, analyses, evaluations, responses, and arguments; emphasizing style, organization, coherence, purpose, and persuasion for different audiences.
 Credit will not be awarded to students who have credit for ENG 101R.
 Gen. Ed.
 E-1A [WC].

 ENG 101Z.
 Reading, Writing, & Rhetoric.
 (3 Credits)